arcsaber/pythoniex/README.md

 ## El Boto Grande

+Project has been abandoned.

-The idea of this bot is simple: if you spot a bull market (pump) and want to profit from it while not wanting to worry about the ensuing bear market (dump), you just let this bot do the job.
+The idea of this bot ~~is~~ was simple: if you spot a bull market (pump) and want to profit from it while not wanting to worry about the ensuing bear market (dump), you just let this bot do the job.

 With its configurable mobile stop loss the bot tries to secure your earnings or, in the worst case, save your investments from becoming ~~shitcoins~~ altcoins and you having to baghold them until the next pump.